 The fashions were changing.
 He noted many of the midden, once seare to show off their figures with close fitting or girdled robes now abandoned these for the one piece cartan of the lightest cloth.
 The fabric flowed freely about their bodies for the faintest breaze to release the becoming shorter too.
-Soon, he thought, these maidens will dress on o this summarizes in a block of the light of the dress of the summarizes in a block of the light of the flows sourt of the summarizes in a block of the light of the flows the west worth pursuing.
-The lightly clad vibrating flows the role shift has block in the forum and Laurentius' thoughts stirred with enthulisism.
-Middens with host skirts, he mused.
+Soon, he thought, these maidens will dress on o this summarizes in a block of the light of the dress of the summarizes in a block of the light of the flows show the start of the light of the light of the flow search of the start of the light of the light of the height short starts and the light of the light of the forum and Laurentius' thoughts stirred with enthulisism.
+Midens with host skirts, he mused.